masanam/ReactJSLogin/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-this is the Frontend Application
+This is the Frontend Application.\
 Backend Application can be found at https://github.com/masanam/LaravelAPIReact